natemaia/dk/README.md

 ### Todo

-- Simplification.
+- Simplification and code quality improvement.
+- See ISSSUE.md for current problems and possible additions.
+- `grep -n 'TODO' src/*` will give some code I'm not happy with.

 ### Contributing

-I'm very open to contributions or ideas.
+I'm very open to contributions or ideas, please feel free to email me or open an issue/PR.
+For myself I have various builds that can help finding issues or provide some insight.
+These include:

-To enable internal stderr debug output
+stderr debug output
 ```
 make debug
 ```

-Te enable debug and get function calls
+debug output and function calls
 ```
 make fdebug
 ```

-To leave debug symbols in *(for gdb, valgrind, etc.)*.
+don't strip debug symbols *(for gdb, valgrind, etc.)*.
 ```
 make nostrip
 ```